shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Sui hustled to the shop, taking note that a strange “wild” deer was staring at him… and following him.
 He eyed the deer, but the deer pretended not to see.

 At the alchemist shop, Sui requested the shopkeeper to throw acid on him.
 After some deliberation, they obliged.
 As Sui predicted, the acid healed him instead of hurting him.
 He had gained the power of acid absorption.
-“Thanks deck of many things!”
+“Thanks deck of random oddities!”

 The alchemist requested to draw card.
 Sui sold him a card for 1 gold piece.
 The shopkeeper drew the card and became confused.
 It was an unlucky card; it caused the shopkeeper to lose some intelligence.
 Temporarily, but still.
 Sui put the deck away for good for the day.